ictnlp/Glance-SiMT/README.md

-# BS-SiMT
+# Glancing-SiMT
-Source code for our ACL 2023 paper ["Learning Optimal Policy for Simultaneous Machine Translation via Binary Search"](https://arxiv.org/pdf/2305.12774)
+Source code for the paper **Glancing Future for Simultaneous Machine Translation**.